puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 **Purpose**:

-Additional Facts about the machine's CPUs.
+Provide additional facts about the machine's CPUs.

 **Resolution**:

-Utilizes values from the processors structured fact, which itself uses various methods to collect CPU information, with implementation dependent upon the OS of the system in question.
+Utilizes values from the processors structured fact, which itself uses various methods to collect CPU information, with implementation dependent on the OS of the system in question.

 ([↑ Back to top](#page-nav))